Easy Chicken Pot Pie Recipe

 It’s really quite a meal in itself but if you’re wanting to pair it with anything, a side dish of rice or even a nice small salad would be perfect!

-I mentioned earlier that this is a great recipe to give to a friend in need.
-Whether it’s someone coming home from the hospital, someone whose sick, had a baby, or just anyone you feel needs some extra help, this is a great meal to bring.
+This is a great recipe to give to a friend in need.
+Whether it’s someone coming home from the hospital, someone who’s sick, had a baby, or just anyone you feel needs some extra help, this is a great meal to bring.
 Here’s how I do it.

 Follow the directions above for freezing.
 Deliver the frozen pot pie with directions on how long to cook it, and send along with a bag salad and loaf of fresh bread.